Monday, September 30, 2019

 seem available.

-- Since we started this weblog, we've come across quite a few stories (some conventional, some SFnal) that deal with insurance fraud, with one of the most recent being Robert Sheckley's "Double Indemnity" (HERE).
+- Since we started this weblog, we've come across quite a few stories (some conventional, some SFFnal) that deal with insurance fraud, with one of the most recent being Robert Sheckley's "Double Indemnity" (HERE).

 The bottom line: